Cassandra B. Whyte

-Cassandra Bolyard Whyte is an American higher education administrator, teacher, and educational researcher.
-She is recognized for publication and leadership in the areas of higher education management, improving academic performance of students, campus planning and safety, predicting educational trends in. colleges and universities, and encouraging creativity in curriculum development.
-She is also experienced in helping facilitate campus architectural planning to meet educational vision and programming as well as higher education human resources management and motivation.
+Dr. Cassandra Bolyard Whyte is an American higher education administrator, teacher, and educational researcher.
+She has been recognized for publication and leadership in the areas of higher education management, improving academic performance of students, campus planning and safety, predicting educational trends in colleges and universities, and encouraging creativity in curriculum development.
+She is also experienced in helping facilitate campus architectural planning to meet educational vision and programming, as well as higher education human resource management and motivation.

-Career information
+Career

-Over several decades, Cassandra Whyte has worked as an administrator and/or member of the faculty at private and public higher education institutions in the United States.
-She has worked many years at West Virginia State University (WVSU) where she has served on the faculty and worked as Special Assistant to the President for Strategic Planning and Special Projects, Vice President for Administrative Services, Acting Vice President for Student Affairs, and in other leadership capacities.
-At WVSU she has worked at the Executive and Cabinet level for much of her tenure there and currently her major focus is on her faculty role.
+Over the span of her career, Cassandra Whyte has worked both as an administrator and as faculty at several private and public higher education institutions in the United States.

+She has worked many years at West Virginia State University (WVSU), serving as faculty, and she also worked as Special Assistant to the President for Strategic Planning and Special Projects, Vice President for Administrative Services, Acting Vice President for Student Affairs, and in other leadership capacities.
+At WVSU she has worked at the Executive and Cabinet level for much of her tenure there and currently her focus is on her faculty role.
 WVSU is a public, HBCU 1890 land-grant university.

-Whyte also taught at the graduate level at Oregon State University and at the former West Virginia College of Graduate Studies.
-Previously, she served a decade at Davis and Elkins College (D & E), where she was on the faculty and a key participant in the strategic redesign of their academic curriculum to "Alternative Futures" that incorporated relevance and creativity with time-honored studies.
-The schedule was modified to include a winter term between fall and spring semesters which emphasized learning survival skills and independent study.
-Davis and Elkins College [D&E] is a private, church affiliated liberal arts college.
-Dr. Whyte also taught in corrections facilities.
-Additionally, she administratively supervised the WVSU Public Safety Department of trained and certified law enforcement officers for twenty-four years during her cabinet tenure of supervising various departments.
+Whyte also taught at the graduate level at Oregon State University (OSU) and at the former West Virginia College of Graduate Studies.
+Previously, she served a decade at Davis and Elkins College (D&E), where she was on the faculty and a key participant in the strategic redesign of their academic curriculum to "Alternative Futures" that incorporated relevance and creativity with time-honored studies.
+The schedule was modified to include a winter term between fall and spring semesters which emphasized independent study and survival skills.
+D&E is a private, church-affiliated liberal arts college.

+Dr. Whyte also taught in correctional facilities.
+Additionally, she administratively supervised the WVSU Public Safety Department of trained and certified law enforcement officers for twenty-four years during her cabinet tenure supervising various departments.